 When a person dies and leaves a Will that fails to make adequate provision for certain family members, those family member(s) (“eligible persons”) may be able to apply to the Supreme Court for provision out of the deceased person’s estate.

-Importantly, even if the deceased person did not leave a valid will, an eligible person may still apply to the Court to make an order for provision out of the estate.
-When the Court grants an order it will operate as if such provision had been made in the deceased’s will.
+Importantly, even if the deceased person did not leave a valid Will, an eligible person may still apply to the Court to make an order for provision out of the estate.
+When the Court grants an order it will operate as if such provision had been made in the deceased’s Will.

 A person may be eligible to make a claim for provision if:

-In the ACT, a parent of the deceased is also eligible to make a claim for provision if they were dependent on the deceased or if the deceased was not survived by any partner or children.
+In the ACT, a parent of the deceased is also eligible to make a claim for provision if they were dependent on the deceased or if no partner or child survived the deceased person.
 In NSW, the legislation also provides more broadly that any person may be able to make a claim if he or she was at any time wholly or partly dependent on the deceased and was at any time a member of the same household as the deceased.